-Q: We have the speed limit rule in our system, but it creates too many exceptions.
-What can be done to reduce this so that only obvious/dangerous violations are detected?
+Q: What can be done to reduce the speed limit rule so that only obvious or dangerous violations are detected?

 A: Make sure that you have not set the speed limit value too low.
 We also recommend that you augment the rule with the appropriate duration or distance condition.
 For instance, for travelling at a speed of over 55 km/h for longer than one minute, the advanced conditions editor script would be:

 Q: I just modified the existing rule and all of my historic exceptions for the rule disappeared.
 What happened?